todogroup/osposurvey/2020/questions.md

 * Security
 * Technology flexibility and extensibility
 * Total cost of ownership (licenses and developer time)
->LH Note (7/2/19): New question in 2019

 ## Part 9
-43. Which category most closely defines your role?
+44. Which category most closely defines your role?
 * Developer or software engineer
 * Other IT
 * Community manager or developer advocate